Entanglement based observables for quantum impurities: Introduction

-In this work, we report on an exact study of the dot-cavity system and its nonlocal entanglement characteristics.
-We devise the purity of subparts of the structured impurity as entanglement witnesses to the formation of strong correlations in the system.
-Specifically, we use the purity of the dot and that of the dot-cavity to resolve whether the dot forms a many-body Kondo singlet with its leads or isolates from the environment by forming a singlet with the cavity.
-Our study, furthermore, showcases a numerical non-perturbative method for the study of quantum impurity systems that combines the strengths of both Numerical Renormalisation Group (NRG) and Matrix Product States (MPS) formalism~\cite{saberi_matrix-product-state_2008,weichselbaum_variational_2009}.
-The former is used for mapping the infinite reservoirs to 1D chains, thus systematically truncating irrelevant degrees of freedom of the system.
-The latter efficiently delivers entanglement information in the system.
-Our results motivate the detection of the purity of subsystems as an experimental observable for quantifying many-body entanglement in quantum impurities.
+In this work, we devise measurable entanglement witnesses for the observation of strong correlations in quantum impurities.
+Specifically, we harness the purity of subparts of the structured impurity as the entanglement witness.
+As an example for our scheme, we report on an exact study of the dot-cavity system~\cite{rossler_transport_2015,ferguson_long-range_2017,nicoli_cavity-mediated_2018} and its nonlocal entanglement characteristics.
+We use the purity of the dot and that of the dot-cavity to resolve whether the dot forms a many-body Kondo singlet with its leads or is isolated from the environment by forming a singlet with the cavity.
+Our analysis relies on a numerical non-perturbative method for the study of quantum impurity systems that combines the strengths of both Numerical Renormalisation Group (NRG) and Matrix Product States (MPS) formalism~\cite{saberi_matrix-product-state_2008,weichselbaum_variational_2009}.
+Last but not least, we propose a measurement protocol to detect the purity of the selected subsystem and motivate alternative experimental observables for detecting strong correlations in quantum impurities.